chrisjbreisch/Trs80.Level1Basic/README.md

 Thus, `10 A=100: GOSUB A` is probably legal (I havn't tested it), but I suspect that would not be legal in the original.
 - The random number generator is much more random than the original.
 This is something I may correct in time.
+- String variables could only hold 16 characters.
+Mine have no such limits.
 - Slightly more detailed error messages.

 ## What doesn't it do?